Owen Miller Player Props: Brewers vs. Angels

-After batting .300 with two doubles and two RBI in his past 10 games, Owen Miller and the Milwaukee Brewers take on the Los Angeles Angels (who will hand the ball to Reid Detmers) at 7:10 PM ET on Saturday.
+The Milwaukee Brewers, including Owen Miller (hitting .286 in his past 10 games, with two doubles, a walk and two RBI), battle starter Jose Suarez and the Los Angeles Angels at American Family Field, Sunday at 2:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Angels.
+He had a one-hit performance in his previous game (1-for-3) against the Angels.

 Owen Miller Game Info & Props vs. the Angels